Best Places to Watch Australian Sport in Sydney

 Looking for the best places to watch sport in Sydney?
 To say that Australians love their sport is an understatement.
-Get an understanding of our culture by heading out to watch some Australian sport in Sydney.
+Get an understanding of our culture by heading out to watch some Australian sport while you are in the city.

 Our huge country and balmy climate mean that Australians are out in the great outdoors watching and playing all different kinds of sports every day of the year.
 Here are eight of those that you can see on your next trip to Sydney, you can even have a go if you’re game enough!